geo-ant/blog/_posts/2020-05-18-optional-pipe-syntax-part-2-template-metaprogramming.md

 >
 > &mdash; [cppreference.com](https://en.cppreference.com/w/cpp/language/sfinae)

 Since we are using the return type in a function template (the pipe operator), this really does apply here.
 If we want to remove a particular overload, we need to make template substitution fail.
 How do we do this?
-We just write an piece of code that would cause a compilation error in other circumstances.
+We just write a piece of code that would cause a compilation error in other circumstances.
 We can make `wrap_return_type_t<void>` an invalid expression by not providing a `type` typedef inside the template specialization:

 ```c++
 template<>